 6. Class Schedules with You in Mind

 We understand that attending training courses can, at times, be inconvenient, especially for busy health professionals.
-We took that into consideration when scheduling AHA training courses by offering students at PCC CLIMB with weekend, evening, and weekday options.
+We took that into consideration when scheduling AHA training courses by offering students at PCC CLIMB weekend, evening, and weekday options.

 Matching Your AHA Training Needs with Professional Development

-Training for your AHA certification shouldn’t be costly, time consuming, or underwhelming.
+Training for your AHA certification shouldn’t be costly, time-consuming, or underwhelming.
 Find a program that is student-centered with the professional in mind.
 Also, look for options that give you the quality expertise to build upon your current skill sets.
 At the PCC Institute for Health Professionals, we hope to develop and promote the lifelong learning healthcare professional.